panda7789/docs.cs-cz/docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getstringlayout-method.md

 ms.assetid: 43189651-a535-4803-a1d1-f1c427ace2ca
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 63ad2532240c9f18a00421281fae0d111dbfaec5
+ms.openlocfilehash: 71e2bc1d60e050d817429db5bc6926b3b16c637c
-ms.sourcegitcommit: 68653db98c5ea7744fd438710248935f70020dfb
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "69963795"
+ms.locfileid: "74431404"
 ---
 # <a name="icorprofilerinfo2getstringlayout-method"></a>ICorProfilerInfo2::GetStringLayout – metoda
-Získá informace o rozložení objektu řetězce.
-Tato metoda je zastaralá v .NET Framework 4 a nahrazuje se metodou [ICorProfilerInfo3:: getstringlayout2 –](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo3-getstringlayout2-method.md) .
+Gets information about the layout of a string object.
+This method is deprecated in the .NET Framework 4, and is superseded by the [ICorProfilerInfo3::GetStringLayout2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo3-getstringlayout2-method.md) method.

 ## <a name="syntax"></a>Syntaxe